hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     bytes gossip_ca_certificate = 3;

     /**
-     * An elliptic curve public signing key.<br/>
+     * An ALT_BN128 elliptic curve public signing key.<br/>
-     * This contains the _long term_ public key for this node.
      * <p>
+     * The elliptic curve type may change in the future.
+For example <br/>
+     * If the Ethereum ecosystem creates precompiles for BLS12_381,
+     * which is more secure, we may switch to that curve.
+     * <p>
-     * This value SHALL be the DER encoding of the presented elliptic curve
+     * This value SHALL be the DER encoding of the presented elliptic curve public key.<br/>
-     * public key.<br/>
      * This field is OPTIONAL (that is, it can initially be null)
      * but once set, it can no longer be null.
      */